m-pektas/Mealy-and-Moore-Machine/README.md

 Mealy and Moore Machine with Windows Form Application

-Mealy and Moore machine for my undergraduate education in the spring semester of 2017.
+Mealy and Moore machine for my undergraduate education in the autumn semester of 2017.